 With the rash of devastating global floods in recent years, it is worth asking the difficult questions, like: what if a town or city finds itself partially underwater for the long haul?
 How do we begin to build in such an apocalyptic scenario?
+Flood-proof shelters are essential, yet they’re very hard to come by.

 Environmental design student Mike Reyes wrote into Dornob with his design idea – an ingenious system of prefabricated, flat-pack units that can be deployed after disasters … suspended from the sides of buildings, hanging from bridges and more.

 These are often people living in shanty towns who cannot afford to simply ‘move up the latter’, literally or metaphorically.
+In fact, it’s estimated that 20 percent of the city’s population live in shanty towns, which adds up to almost two million people with nowhere to go in an emergency.
+For people without cars, evacuating is not always the answer.

 Scrap materials can be quickly assembled and attached as relief shelters.
 Subjective elements of experience are not ignored either – wall panels are designed for posting anything from art to emergency messages, also reflecting the already-eclectic visual nature of this bustling cityscape.